A-bahaa/Sharify-Documentation/README.md

   <img src="https://user-images.githubusercontent.com/65967989/233859149-7caa24cc-534e-41cc-a0c6-d5d064a2cc21.png" />
 </p>

-**I'll sum up the most important design thoughts in the following points :**
+**I'll sum up the most important design thoughts in the following points:**

 - The tracks are displayed in wide cards inside a n*4 grid to embrace the ease of use and add an aesthetic look to the page.
-- The logo is inspired by the DJ CDs. it even has a rotate animation to mimic the movement of the DJ CDs
+- The logo is inspired by the DJ CDs.
+It even has a rotate animation to mimic the movement of the DJ CDs
-- I used the same Circular fonts that Spotify use along with their heart icons to add familiarity to the user experience.
+- I used the same Circular fonts that Spotify uses, along with their heart icons, to add familiarity to the user experience.
-- The preview zone is placed on the left side to inform the user about the current card they're hovering on along with some info about it like the genre, release date, and the popularity measurement.
+- The preview zone is placed on the left side to inform the user about the current card they're hovering on, along with some info about it like the genre, release date, and the popularity measurement.
-- the background color of the preview zone gets changed as the user hovers over different cards to mimic a very known Spotify practice.
+- The background color of the preview zone gets changed as the user hovers over different cards to mimic a well-known Spotify practice.